 The editors should guarantee the double-blind peer review process in which both authors and referees are anonymous.

-The editors should not use the information gained from unpublished manuscripts for their own interest, unless obtaining the authors’ written and explicit consent.
+The editors should not use the information gained from unpublished manuscripts for their own interest.